Home Base Travel Agents

 Are you ready to take charge of your life and start your own home based travel business?
 You have a passion for travel and would like to make it your business.
 You occasionally research or book travel for your friends and family.
 You desire a job with flexible full-time or part-time hours.
 You are looking for financial independence.
 You want a home based initiative that is inexpensive to start, simple to operate and easy to learn.
 You already have a great network of prospective clients including friends and family members.
 You want to have unlimited access to one-on-one support to help you succeed.

-There is a one time set up fee $499 and no monthly fees, this is for to set up a phone line, JustTravelDeals.ca email, business cards, set you up on our phone system so that we will give you free leads and our team support.
+There is a one time set up fee $499.00 but for the next 1 month only $299.00 and no monthly fees, this is for to set up a phone line, JustTravelDeals.ca email, business cards, set you up on our phone system so that we will give you free leads and our team support.

 If you find yourself saying 'yes,' then you may be an ideal candidate.
 Contact us now to learn more about this great opportunity.

 with JustTravelDeals.ca or Call Rosario @ 905-799-3000 ext 221 email email@example.com

 Do you have friends and family members who are locked in tight to their full-time corporate jobs, but you know that they’re secretly dreaming about starting a home-based business?
 Let’s be honest, nearly everyone has toyed with the idea at some point during their career.
 Well, the travel industry is one of the leaders in the home-based business model, with more than half of today’s travel agents being either home-based employees or independent home-based agents.

 The upside?
 Freedom, flexibility, convenience, a 15-second commute, more time spent with loved ones, a better work/life balance; and, oh yes, you’re the boss.